-Managing D-Link DFL-700
+Managing D-Link DFL-1100

 When a change is done to the configuration a new icon named Activate Changes will appear.
 When all changes and administrator would like to do is done the changes need to be saved and activated to take effect, this is done by clicking on the Activate Changes button on the Activate Configuration Changes page.
-What will happen is that the firewall will save the configuration and reload it, letting the new changes take effect.
+What will happen is that the firewall will save the configuration and reload it. letting the new changes take effect.
 But for the changes to become permanent the admin need to login again.
 This have to be done before a configurable timeout has been reached, this can be set on the Activate Configuration Changes page, by choosing the time from the dropdown menu.

-Resetting the DFL700
+Resetting the DFL1100

-To reset the DFL-700 to factory default settings you must hold the reset button down for at least 15 seconds after powering on the unit.
-You will first hear one beep, which will indicate that the firmware have started and the restoring have started, keep the button pressed in until you hear two consecutive beeps shortly after each other.
-After this you can release the reset button and the DFL-700 will continue to load and startup in default mode, i.e. with 192.168.1.1 on the LAN interface.
+To reset the DFL-1100 to factory default settings you must shorten pin 7 and 9 (it's also possible to shorten 7.8 and 9) of the serial-console port directly after powering on the unit.
+You will first hear one beep, which will indicate that the unit has started to boot.
+Keep the pins shortened in until you hear two consecutive beeps.
+After this you can release the shortened pins and the DFI -1100 will continue to load and startup in default mode, i.e. with 192,168,1.1 on the LAN interface.